 Movement: Module 3270, electronic, solar-powered, Made in Japan

-Power reserve: up to 27 months on full charge
+Power reserve: up to 27 months on a full charge

 Case height: 17.70 mm